benetech/martus.martus-build/BuildFiles/Documents/README.txt

   the user screens.

-G. Changes from version 3.0 to version 3.1
+H. Changes from version 3.0 to version 3.1

 - New functionality notifies HQs if there are field bulletins to retrieve.
 To enable this in your Martus account, go to